migramirez2/Harmony-ONE/progress/nagesh-mishra.md

+**2-week Deliverables**
+ Continue with ONE Resume, chat interface first, connect with vector store that Yuriy is building.

+---

 Q1 Review:

 I integrated OpenAI's Whisper in the Voice AI app, enabling features like Press & Hold and Tap to Speak.
 I also set up the safe-iOS project for the Harmony network, successfully launched it on TestFlight for real-time testing, and conducted research and development on MetaMask and Keplr Wallet, customizing the Telegram iOS project to meet specific needs.
 Additionally, I implemented location services in the Voice-on app to fetch and display addresses during audio recording saves, deployed these updates to TestFlight, and studied the Farcaster network, reviewing its documentation and experimenting with an unofficial Flutter SDK.

 I developed the ONE (Voice) Map app, introducing features like a current location button, speech-to-text conversion using Whisper, and UI enhancements, deploying it to TestFlight with the integration of CodePush for streamlined updates and enhanced app stability.
 I also began the ONEResume project in React Native, integrating CodePush for updates and adding a feature that allows users to upload their resumes and receive feedback from Claude-3, further extending the functionality and user engagement of the app.

+Throughout Q1, tackling the technical challenges associated with React Native reload mechanisms was a significant aspect of my work.
+Implementing CodePush in the projects like ONE (Voice) Map and ONEResume was a strategic decision to overcome the limitations of traditional live reloading and hot reloading.
+This approach allowed for direct updates to the users devices without requiring them to download a new version from the app store, leading to a more seamless user experience.
+The impact of these technical enhancements was profound, as it not only accelerated the deployment process but also improved the overall stability and reliability of the apps.

 **2-week Deliverables**